skan-io/skan-docs/docs/README.md

 ## Background

-The _skan-docs_ CLI tool can automate the documentation setup process for your project.  skan-docs will download and install docsify-cli, serve and npm-run-all via npm, copy a set of template files into your `docs/` directory and add the `docs:proj`command to your `package.json` so that you can quickly get your project documentation up and running.
+The _skan-docs_ CLI tool can automate the documentation setup process for your project.
+Running _skan-docs_ will download and install docsify-cli, serve and npm-run-all via npm, copy a set of template files into your `docs/` directory and add the `docs:proj`command to your `package.json` so that you can quickly get your project documentation up and running.

 See the [Quick start](quickstart.md) for more details.